Fashion Startups Aspire To Be The Anti-Bonobos

 “These companies were raising money at tech valuations, not as apparel business valuations,” says Edward Hertzman, founder and publisher of Sourcing Journal, a trade publication for apparel executives.
 “This money was poured into consumer acquisition.
 All they did was acquire, acquire, acquire.”

 The success of Bonobos and Nasty Gal prompted a lot of entrepreneurs to try building fashion startups of their own.
 Andy Dunn, Bonobo’s founder and CEO, literally wrote a manual for them in a blog post about how to build a “digitally native vertical brand” (DNVB).
-A new flock of fashion brands like Mizzen + Main, Cuyana, M.Gemi, and many others followed this script very carefully.
+A new flock of fashion brands like Mizzen + Main, Allbirds, Ministry of Supply, and many others–Dunn created a whole encyclopedia of them–followed this approach very closely.

 “We watched these brands explode and we wanted to be just like them,” says Sasha Koehn, who cofounded menswear brand Buck Mason in 2014.
 “But not anymore.”